 Chris holds a Master’s degree from the University of Cambridge and a PhD from the University of York.
-He specialises in the study of human remains, and currently works for Wessex Archaeology and the Canterbury Archaeological Trust.
-As well as leading archaeology tours to Mediterranean destinations, Chris has particularly strong research interests in his home area of Romney Marsh on the south coast of England, where he conducts our ‘Fifth continent’ tour.
+He specialises in the study of human remains and has worked for Wessex Archaeology and the Canterbury Archaeological Trust.
+He is also an experienced tour director, leading tours to Mediterranean destinations as well as in his home area of Romney Marsh on the south coast of England.

 Martin’s research interests have focused on medieval pilgrimage, culminating in a PhD from University College London and a growing list of publications and lectures.
-His knowledge of the medieval world is particularly valued on our East Anglia tour, but Martin has over a decade of experience on a range of excavations and projects.
-His latest research is focusing on the history and culture of the Pyrenees, where he is currently based, and we are looking forward to new opportunities with him here.
+He has over a decade of experience on a range of excavations and projects and his latest research is focusing on the history and culture of the Pyrenees, His knowledge of the medieval world is particularly valued on our Andorra and the Occitan and our East Anglia tours.

 Gary is Emeritus Professor of Archaeology at the University of Oxford, where he has taught and researched for many years.
-He specialises in the Iron Age and is particularly interested in hillforts.
-He has carried out fieldwork in the UK, Spain and Italy, and co-directed the recent 'Atlas of Hillforts of Britain and Ireland' project.
-He has given many talks to local societies and has encouraged much community involvement in his excavations and post-excavation work.
-Based in Oxford.
+He is an acknowledged authority on Iron Age hillforts, and co-directed the recent 'Atlas of Hillforts of Britain and Ireland' project.
+He has directed fieldwork and led tours in the UK, Spain and Italy, and has encouraged much community involvement in his excavations and post-excavation work.

 To help bring it all together, Dr Butler has also teamed-up with the Travel Trust Association, who provide business support services and a network of trade partners, and who oversee all legal and financial matters.
 Collectively this team creates an efficient, expert-focused structure which can bring you great products at great prices.